wanderwallet/Wander/wander-embedded-sdk/README.md

   "@wanderapp/embed-sdk": "link:./../wander/Wander/wander-embedded-sdk/"`
 ```

-You can revert this change running `pnpm link-embed`, which changes the `wander-embedded-sdk`
+You can revert this change running `pnpm link-embed`, which changes the `@wanderapp/embed-sdk`
 dependency back to:

 ```json